uttampun44/Hotel-Management-System-In-java/README.md

 # Hotel-Management-System-In-java
-This project is made in java swing
+This project is made in java Gui
+Login page information

+username: admin
+password: hotel